Website URL : http://www.ucu.org.uk/3532

 Government consultation on zero-hours contracts

-February 2014: The government has launched an online consultation on the use of zero-hours contracts which focusses on:
+In February 2014 the government launched an online consultation on the use of zero-hours contracts which focuses on:

 - exclusivity clauses